Python DataFrame API reference

 )

-• Function description: Sets runtime parameters for a DataFrame API job.
-You can configure Python job parameters and Table API parameters as shown in the example below.
-These parameters apply to the default TableEnvironment and override any parameters with the same name in the job's runtime parameter configuration.
+• Description: Modifies the runtime parameters of a DataFrame API job.
+You can configure Python job parameters and Table API parameters as shown in the following example.
+The configured parameters apply to the default TableEnvironment and override parameters with the same name in the job's Runtime parameter configuration.

 Required